EdwardAloba1/lcs_exercise_1/README.md

 ###### Member Information
 After the introduction, it goes to the Member Information table.
 This table includes many different elements that you can sort by, and also has a search bar you can use to search for member names.

+Along with being able to sort members by various different selections, this table also includes a dropdown that shows the committees and subcommittees of the different members

 ###### Commitee Information
 After the member information table we see the commitee table.
 This table includes sorting and a search bar similar to the Members table.
 What's different about this table is that it has a drop down element to see te sub-commitees in the commitee.